July 22nd Release ~ Stay tuned!

-Quraishi’s new record, Mountain Melodies, is releasing first quarter of 2014 via New York world music label, Evergreene Music, and will be accompanied by an ambitious North American and European touring schedule.
+Quraishi’s new record, Mountain Melodies, is releasing on the 22nd of July, 2014 via New York world music label, Evergreene Music, and will be accompanied by an ambitious North American and European touring schedule.

 No electronic effects here—just unbounded soul and virtuosity.